Observational constraints on a modified-gravity model with an exponential function of the curvature using the expansion history, the RSD, and the Pantheon+SH0ES data: Cosmological constraints

-Let us conclude this section by pointing that even if it would be natural to expect $b$ to be close to zero, our statistical analysis indicate that this is not quite the case for the considered model and data samples.
-One must notice, though, that the large value obtained for the perturbative parameter is statistically strong and the fit to the data is compensated (see Sec.~\ref{sec_comparison}, bellow) by the other relevant cosmological parameters considered in the analysis, $(H_0, \Omega_{\rm{m}0},\sigma_8)$, which are considerably different to those reported by Planck and DESI (see Table \ref{tab_MCMCintervals}), within the $\Lambda$CDM model.
-Indeed, when we perform the same statistical analysis implemented for our $f(R)$ model to the $\Lambda$CDM predictions, the results appear to be more compatible between these two models (see the $\Lambda$CDM and $f(R)$ set of rows in Table \ref{tab_MCMCintervals}), with a remarkable distinction coming from the fact that our proposed $f(R)$ model (i.e., with $b \neq 0$) predicted $H_0$ value indicates an alleviation of the Planck-SH0ES measurement tension.
+Let us conclude this section by pointing out that although it would be natural to expect $b$ to be close to zero, our statistical analyses indicate that this is not quite the case for the considered model and data samples; this is nicely evidenced in Fig.~\ref{fig_posteriors2}, where the posterior probabilities for the parameter $b$ resulting from the different analyses are shown.
+However, one must notice that the large value obtained for the perturbative parameter is statistically strong and the fit to the data is compensated (see Sec.~\ref{sec_comparison}) by the other relevant cosmological parameters considered in the analysis, $(M, H_0, \Omega_{\rm{m}0},\sigma_8)$, which are different from those reported by Planck and DESI (see Table \ref{tab_MCMCintervals}), within the $\Lambda$CDM model.
+Indeed, when we perform the same statistical analysis implemented for our $f(R)$ model to the $\Lambda$CDM predictions, the results appear to be more compatible between these two models (see the $\Lambda$CDM and $f(R)$ sets of rows in Table \ref{tab_MCMCintervals}), with a remarkable distinction coming from the fact that our proposed $f(R)$ model (i.e., with $b \neq 0$) predicted $H_0$ value lies in between the reported measurements by Planck and SH0ES, albeit closer to the later than to the former.